Federal Noise Law

 Under the Clean Air Act, which regulates all forms of air pollution in the U.S., the Environmental Protection Agency (EPA) was mandated to investigate and study noise and its effects on public health and welfare, coordinate federal noise-control activities, disseminate information to the public regarding noise pollution and its adverse health effects, and evaluate the effectiveness of existing noise-related regulations for protecting the public health and welfare.

-In 1974, the ONAC published a ‘Model Community Noise Ordinance’ for local governments to modify and adopt as needed.
-The Reagan administration eliminated ONAC’s funding in the early 1980s, but the EPA still retains all of its statutory authority under the Clean Air Act to regulate noise pollution.
-A bill to restore its funding is currently pending in Congress.
+In 1974, the ONAC published a ‘Model Community Noise Ordinance’ that local governments could modify and adopt as needed.
+The Reagan administration prompted Congress to eliminate the ONAC’s funding in 1981, but the EPA still retains all of its statutory authority to regulate noise under the Clean Air Act.
+A bill to restore the ONAC’s funding has been pending in Congress since 2021.

 Motor vehicles

 In other words, it is illegal under federal law to tamper with or replace the original muffler that came with the car in a way that prevents the exhaust system from effectively controlling emissions — including noise.
-This includes the sensors and software comprising the onboard diagnostics systems (i.e., “re-tuning” the engine).
-Similar provisions have been incorporated into state laws, but both are inconsistently enforced.
+This encompasses the sensors and software comprising the onboard diagnostics systems (which must be altered to “re-tune” the engine).
 [See Clean Air Act § 203(a)(3)(A), 42 U.S.C. § 7522(a)(3)(A)]

 The Clean Air Act (CAA) also prohibits manufacturing, selling, offering to sell, or installing parts or components designed to bypass, defeat, or render inoperative any device installed to comply with CAA regulations, when the person doing so knows or should know it will have that effect [see CAA § 203(a)(3)(B), 42 U.S.C. § 7522(a)(3)(B)].
 Civil fines for selling or installing emission-control defeat devices can be over $5,000 per device, and dealers can be fined over $5,000 per tampered vehicle.